danyalejandro/diagram-generator/README.md

 # Message Diagram Generator
 This is a message diagram generator that takes a text file (ex. console output) as input, detects certain special messages with a special notation, and turns them into a flow of messages (similar to a sequence diagram) between threads/nodes/computers/etc. The generated diagram is an HTML file with SVG graphics, that also includes a view of the console input to facilitate debugging.

-This project consists of 2 parts: A web page that shows the contents of 2 JSON files (located in the *diagram/data* directory), and a Go implementation that generates those files.
+This project consists of 2 parts: A web page that shows the contents of a JSON file (located in *diagram/data/content.js*), and a Go implementation that generates the JSON content file.
 As long as you respect the JSON syntax, you can make your own implementation for any language or use case.

-This generator was written to better understand the *primary/backup key/value service* laboratory, part of the Distributed Systems class in the University of Victoria (Canada).

 The following is a capture of an example diagram (green, yellow and red orbs show text toltips on hover):

 ![alt tag](/docs/example.png)

+*Note: This generator was written to better understand the **primary/backup key/value service** laboratory, part of the Distributed Systems course in the University of Victoria (Canada).*

 ## Installation (for Lab 2)

 1. Copy the *diagram* directory and the files *makediagram.go* and *textdiagram.sh* to your *src* folder.
 2. Add **import "diagram"** to any source file from where you want to log elements to the diagram (probably all of them).

-## Usage
+## General Usage

 You are expected to:

 1. Modify the file *axis.js* to contain your nodes (if it still doesn't).
-2. Use log functions to print log messages in a special format (see *Available log functions*).
+2. Use log functions to print log messages as needed (see *Available log functions*).
-3. Execute the script *testdiagram.sh* to print the output to *diagram/test.out* and generate the diagram.
+3. Execute the script *testdiagram.sh*.
+This will print the output to *diagram/test.out* and fill the contents of *diagram/data/content.js*.
-4. Open (or refresh browser) the file: *diagram/index.html* to review the diagram.
+4. Open the file *diagram/index.html* (or refresh browser) to review the diagram.

 After you finish adding log functions to your codebase, just run **./testdiagram.sh** and refresh your browser to update your diagram.
 If you cannot run the script, remember to give it execution permissions (*chmod +x testdiagram.sh*) or you can just read the file contents and create your own script / execute manually.